-The Reiki Healing Method
+The Reiki Treatment Method

-The Japanese Mikao Usui Sensei developed in 1922 as Zen Buddhist the Reiki healing method, which includes elements of Shintoism and Buddhism, among others.
+The Japanese Mikao Usui Sensei developed in 1922 as Zen Buddhist the Reiki treatment method, which includes elements of Shintoism and Buddhism, among others.
 He trained 20 Shihan-level teachers, one of those was Dr. Chujiro Hayashi.

 Chiyoko Yamaguchi studied Reiki in 1938 at the age of 17 years directly from Dr. Chujiro Hayashi and she had practiced Reiki daily in her unaltered form all her life.
 Throughout her 65 years she gained a great deal of practical knowledge.
 When it became known that Chiyoko Yamaguchi was a direct student of Hayashi Sensei, she was asked to pass on her wealth of experience in Reiki.